 Secure one or two clients and ask them for written or video testimonials.
 Success stories prove your credibility to other potential clients.

-To find your first clients real quickly, hop onto one of these freelance job websites, and get some solid testimonials to build your credibility.
+To find your first clients quickly, hop onto one of these freelance job websites, and get some solid testimonials to build your credibility.

 5. Build an online presence